Marmotte 2019 and Mountain Sportive Training

 55-65 – warm down

 So the first 20 acts as your introduction, ending with you feeling taxed but within the realms of comfort.
 The 5 min spin allows you to recover some of your exertions, but isn’t sufficient for a full recovery, meaning you start the second 20 with a pre fatigued system.
 There’s no way around it, a 2×20 done properly will hurt and will leave you suffering, however it will work wonders for your threshold power when built into a programme focussed on such gains.
 In addition to the 2×20, sessions such as the 1×30, 2×30, 3×20 and so on can also be programmed to great effect.
+It is also possible to get some of the benefits of this type of session with a shorter interval, however anything below about 12 mins is going to be of less value in the mountains, where climbs can be several hours long.

 The importance of the long ride